macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 99: December 19, 2018

+**Today's Progress**: #R3D99 Almost there.
+Did the first 3 Javascript projects @ FCC.
+The phone number validator might prove more difficult than I thought.
+Definitely not a single regex.
+More JS practice with kata:"Find divisors of a number", "SequenceSum" #freeCodeCamp #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 1,767 @ Codewars - 3 hours of study

 ## Day 98: December 18, 2018

 **Today's Progress**: #R3D98 Finished all the Intermediate Algorithm Scripting challenges @ FCC.
 My daily JS practice has really paid off.
 Now if I could finish the JavaScript Algorithms and Data Structures Projects in the next 2 days!
 No practice @ Codewars today. #freeCodeCamp #Codewars #100DaysOfCode #javascript.